 1. Think About Company Needs (Today AND Tomorrow)

 Not all websites are created equal.
-As a result, it’s important to understand what’s most important to your company or client and what areas of their content or lead pipeline are lagging behind the most.
+As a result, you should understand what’s most important to your company or client and what areas of their content or lead pipeline lag behind the most.

 Think about what short- and long-term goals the company may have.

-For example, if the company is desperate to increase its monthly web traffic of 40 visitors, you may want to focus on traffic-driving content that falls under the Awareness stage.
-If the goal is to increase the number of RFQs (requests for quote) per month, then Decision-stage content is the priority.
+For example, if the company is desperate to increase its monthly web traffic, you may want to focus on traffic-driving content falling under the awareness stage.
+If the goal is to increase the number of RFQs (requests for quote) per month, then decision-stage content is the priority.

 If you’re unsure where to start, talk to your decision-makers and discuss their most urgent needs.
 Remember: Popular blog topics are not always the best topics.

-You should also always take note -- and be leery of -- client requests.
+You should also always acknowledge – and be wary of – client requests.
 While they may believe they know what content is best for their site, they may be totally off-base or out of the loop regarding inbound marketing best practices.